What is insomnia?

 - Waking during the night and being unable to go back to sleep

 It is thought that approximately a third of the UK will experience insomnia and its unwanted symptoms at any time.
 This is no real relief to those living with insomnia: comforting to know you’re not alone but no less frustrating when you lie there counting sheep at night.

 There are two types of insomnia:

-- Primary insomnia – This is not directly associated with any other health condition or problem.
+- Primary insomnia – Usually not connected to any other health condition or problem.

-- Secondary insomnia – This is a person who is having problems sleeping because of another health condition or problem such as asthma, arthritis, depression, pain or because of medication or substance abuse.
+- Secondary insomnia – Usually connected to another health condition or problem such as asthma, arthritis, depression, pain or because of medication or substance abuse.

 Insomnia is commonly experienced in three different ways:

-- Transient insomnia – short term symptoms that last from a few days up to a few weeks.
+- Transient insomnia – short term symptoms lasting from a few days up to a few weeks.

 - Acute insomnia – difficulty initiating or maintaining sleep that can last for several weeks.